fluthjs/fluth-vue/packages/core/useFetch/docs/refresh.en.md

 ## Reactive Updates (refetch)

-By setting `refetch` to `true`, `useFetch` automatically triggers new requests when reactive data `url` or `payload` changes.
+By setting refetch to true, useFetch automatically triggers new requests when reactive data url or payload changes.

 ### URL Updates

-Using a `ref` as the URL parameter to automatically trigger requests when the URL changes:
+Using a ref as the URL parameter to automatically trigger requests when the URL changes:

 ```ts
 const url = ref("https://my-api.com/user/1");